Quantum theory of statistical radiation pressure in free space: Emission profile and momentum transfer

+marks the total probability of emission.
+The expression for the force four-vector can be written as

 This is the force experienced by the atom originating from its interaction with the quantum electromagnetic field.
-The force four-vector in the lab-frame can be obtained from Lorentz transformation $\Lambda_\mu^\nu$ on $K^{\mu}$, i.e., $K_{lab}^{\nu} = \Lambda^{\nu}_{\mu} K^{\mu}$.
-Note that the force we have calculated is due to the recoil caused by the stimulated emission from the atom.
-A force due to absorption, having similar kind of expression, can be obtained for the case when the atom is in the ground state (see Appendix).
-The net force on the atom over an extended period of time will be the integration of these forces due to the changing state of the atom.
-To get more insight in to the nature of this force, we calculate the force for some specific states of the field.
+The force four-vector in the lab-frame can be obtained by applying Lorentz transformation $\Lambda_\mu^\nu$ on $K^{\mu}$, i.e., $K_{lab}^{\nu} = \Lambda^{\nu}_{\mu} K^{\mu}$.
+A similar force due to absorption can be obtained for the case when the atom is initially in the ground state leading to a final state given by :